GSA-TTS/identity-site/content/_policy/privacy._en.md

 #### What happens to the information you share?

 All records are stored electronically in a database in GSA’s Amazon Web Services (AWS) environment.
+Login.gov’s vendors also store personal information for 90 days for the purpose of detecting and mitigating fraud in the system.
+Vendors may retain data longer than 90 days if needed to investigate or prevent suspected fraud or if otherwise required by law.
 You can modify, or amend, either your email address or phone number on [your account page](https://secure.login.gov/account).

 Your personal information, including profiles, log-in files, password files, audit trail files and extracts, system usage records, and agency billing data used to assess charges for system use, will be maintained for as long as you have an active account, unless longer retention is required for business use, such as for law enforcement matters or other legal actions in accordance with National Archives and Records Administration (NARA) guidance.
 This personal information is necessary to provide users access to information and services at partner agencies.

 There may be circumstances where we are required to share certain data.
 Please refer to the “routine uses” section of the system of records notice linked above for more information on those circumstances.

-Even when we share the information with law enforcement, we cannot access the PII you submit because the information is encrypted in a manner that is unretrievable to the Login.gov team.

-Images of State IDs, however, are retrievable.
-Login.gov retains the image of your U.S. based State ID or driver’s license in an encrypted format.
-The image is only retrieved and decrypted upon the mutual determination of Login.gov and the partner agency for law enforcement purposes due to suspected fraud.

 ### Consent - How can you control what information is shared? ### {#consent}